BenjaminBettan/beginWithSpring/README.md

 inside of it : <context:component-scan base-package="packagelevel_0.packagelevel_1.packagelevel_2" />

-The first java file of your project should be here :
+So if you want that Spring handle the instantation of your beans, they should be here :

-packagelevel_0.packagelevel_1.packagelevel_2.packagelevel_3.FirstJavaFile.java
+packagelevel_0.packagelevel_1.packagelevel_2.packagelevel_3.MyBeanEntity.java